-- Green good or adequate charge.

-- Yellow marginal charge.

-- Red battery needs charging before use.

-To get an accurate reading:

-- 1. Both the chassis engine and the generator engine must be shut off and 120-volt AC shoreline unplugged.

-- 2. An interior light should be turned on to provide a small load which draws off the battery surface charge.
+- Both the chassis engine and the generator engine must be shut off and 120-volt AC shoreline unplugged. - An interior light should be turned on to provide a small load which draws off the battery surface charge.

 Water Pump Switch